 About the Mediator

 John E. Trombley, MMgt, is registered as a Qualified Neutral under Minnesota’s ADR Rule 114 with the Supreme Court of the State of Minnesota, and is trained in Family Mediation through the Mediation Center at the Hamline University School of Law.
 He is also trained in Critical Incident Stress Management, Group Crisis Intervention, and is certified in Internal Investigations by the Council on Education in Management.
-He serves as the Training and Consulting Manager for The Village Business Institute.
+He serves as the Training and Consulting Manager for The Village Business Institute in Fargo.

 John has a bachelor's degree in Psychology from the University of Alaska, Anchorage, and a Master of Management degree from the University of Mary, Fargo.
 Prior to founding his own organization development company, he served as a Command Pilot, Squadron Commander, and senior staff officer in the USAF and Air National Guard.
 He retired as a Lieutenant Colonel with over 6,200 flying hours.